Marbru35/MCQuality/README.md

 ### Real-Time Emotion Detection

-The `emotion_detection_realtime.py` script implements a real-time emotion detection system using video input captured through the webcam.
-The detected emotions are dynamically displayed on the GUI and saved for further analysis.
+The **Real-Time Emotion Detection** feature uses video input from the webcam to detect emotions in real-time.
+The dominant emotion is displayed on the GUI, and both the dominant emotion and the intensity of all detected emotions are saved for further analysis.

 #### How It Works
 1. **Real-Time Video Capture**: The webcam feed is processed frame by frame.